zhousarah/azure-compute-docs/articles/virtual-machines/managed-disks-overview.md

 You can use Azure Disk Encryption to encrypt the OS and data disks that an IaaS virtual machine uses.
 This encryption includes managed disks.

-For Windows, the drives are encrypted through industry-standard BitLocker encryption technology.
-For Linux, the disks are encrypted through DM-Crypt technology.
+On Windows VMs, the drives are encrypted through industry-standard BitLocker encryption technology.
+On Linux VMs, the disks are encrypted through DM-Crypt technology.
 The encryption process is integrated with Azure Key Vault so that you can control and manage the disk encryption keys.
 For more information, see [Azure Disk Encryption for Linux VMs](linux/disk-encryption-overview.md) or [Azure Disk Encryption for Windows VMs](windows/disk-encryption-overview.md).

 ## Disk roles